blokks/legacy-docs/docs outline.md

 ## Change colors
 You can change any color used in the embed.
-The prefered and easiest way to apply your own styling is to use CSS custom properties, or CSS variables.
-[Custom properties are supported by all modern browsers](http://configure/browsersupport).
+The prefered and easiest way to apply your own styling is to use *CSS custom properties*, or CSS variables. [*Custom properties* are supported by all modern browsers](http://configure/browsersupport).

-The syntax for custom properties is straightforward:
+The syntax for *custom properties* is straightforward:

 ```
 <style media="screen">